Quantum Approaches to Consciousness

 The upper limit of the time scale of such processes in the quantum regime is of the order of 10-12 sec.
 This is significantly shorter than the time scale of cellular processes, which is 10-9 sec and longer.
 The sensible difference between the two time scales makes it possible to treat the corresponding processes as decoupled from one another.

-The detailed trigger mechanism proposed by Beck and Eccles (1992) is based on the quantum concept of quasi-particles, reflecting the particle aspect of a collective mode.
+The trigger mechanism proposed by Beck and Eccles (1992) is based on the quantum concept of quasi-particles, reflecting the particle aspect of a collective mode.
 Skipping the details of the picture, the proposed trigger mechanism refers to tunneling processes of two-state quasi-particles, resulting in state collapses.
 It yields a probability of exocytosis in the range between 0 and 0.7, in agreement with empirical observations.
 Using a theoretical framework developed earlier (Marcus 1956; Jortner 1976), the quantum trigger can be concretely understood in terms of electron transfer between biomolecules.
 However, the question remains how the trigger may be relevant for conscious mental states.
 There are two aspects to this question.

 The first one refers to Eccles’ intention to utilize quantum processes in the brain as an entry point for mental causation.
 The idea, as indicated in Section 1, is that the fundamentally indeterministic nature of individual quantum state collapses offers room for the influence of mental powers on brain states.
 In the present picture, this is conceived in such a way that “mental intention (volition) becomes neurally effective by momentarily increasing the probability of exocytosis” (Beck and Eccles 1992, 11360).
 Further justification of this assumption is not given.